russelltadams/Hamlogblog/README.md

 #### Environment Variables

 - `SESSION_SECRET`: Required for secure sessions (generate a random string)
+  - For fly.io: Set using `fly secrets set SESSION_SECRET="$(openssl rand -hex 32)"`
+  - For Docker: Pass as `-e SESSION_SECRET="your-secret-key"`
+  - For direct deployment: Export in your shell or use a .env file
 - `FLASK_ENV`: Set to `production` for production deployments

 ## Admin Guide